Rick Niemeyer

+Personal life and career

-He is the owner and operator of Lowell Livestock Auction, and a managing broker of Niemeyer Realty.
+Niemeyer is the owner and operator of Lowell Livestock Auction, and a managing broker of Niemeyer Realty.
 He is also an auctioneer and owner of Niemeyer Auction Services.

 After the retirement of 30-year incumbent Sue Landske, Niemeyer opted to run for the Republican nomination for her old seat.
 After winning the Republican nomination, he went on to win on the November 4 general election.

+In 2026, Niemeyer ran for re-election to the Indiana Senate.
+He lost re-nomination to James Starkey.